VAISHNAVI04GUPTA/SU2/README.md

 ![](readme.drawio.png)

-The [**`TestFluidModel`**](SU2_CFD/src/fluid/CTestFluidModel.cpp) class contains functions designed to compute various fluid properties, such as density, pressure, and temperature.
+**1**: The [**TestFluidModel**](SU2_CFD/src/fluid/CTestFluidModel.cpp) class contains functions designed to compute various fluid properties, such as density, pressure, and temperature.
 One critical function, **`SetTDState_Custom`**, calculates the progress variable, mixture fraction, and total enthalpy of a fluid.
 As we aim to enhance the prediction of the Thermodynamic (TD) state, additional properties are required.
-To compute these properties, an interpolation algorithm is necessary to accurately predict the required data based on query points.
+To compute these properties, an interpolation algorithm is necessary to predict the required data based on query points accurately.
 This is where the SciPy library comes into play.

-To seamlessly integrate an efficient interpolation method into C++, we utilize Python bindings of the interpolation function, implemented using Pybind11.
-The interpolation function, defined in the [Python wrapper](TestCases/py_wrapper/TestFluidModel/interpolation.py) file, can be passed as an argument to a corresponding C++ function.
+**2 -> 1**: To seamlessly integrate an efficient interpolation method into C++, we utilize Python bindings of the interpolation function, implemented using Pybind11.
+**3 -> 2**: The interpolation function, defined in the [Python wrapper](TestCases/py_wrapper/TestFluidModel/interpolation.py) file, can be passed as an argument to a corresponding C++ function.

-In the Python wrapper file, we define the interpolation function, which uses SciPy's KDTree function to interpolate the dataset and return the desired properties.
-Subsequently, we invoke the C++ function within Python through a [module](TestCases/py_wrapper/TestFluidModel/query.cpython-38-x86_64-linux-gnu.so) created for the **`TestFluidModel`** class via Pybind11, along with its member functions.
-The interpolation function and other relevant values are passed as arguments to the **`SetTDState_Custom`** function.
+**3**: In the Python wrapper file, we define the interpolation function, which uses SciPy's **KDTree** function to interpolate the dataset and return the desired properties.
+**4**: Subsequently, we invoke the C++ function within Python through a [module](TestCases/py_wrapper/TestFluidModel/query.cpython-38-x86_64-linux-gnu.so) created for the **`TestFluidModel`** class via Pybind11, along with its functions
+**1 -> 3**: The interpolation function and other relevant values are passed as arguments to the **`SetTDState_Custom`** function.
 This function, in turn, returns interpolated values to the C++ code, where further calculations are performed before the final output is returned to the Python wrapper.

-As a result, when the Python file is executed, we obtain the desired fluid properties and can make accurate predictions about the thermodynamic state of the fluid.
+**3 -> 5**: As a result, when the Python file is executed, we obtain the desired fluid properties and can make accurate predictions about the thermodynamic state of the fluid.

-**This Test case serves as a simple example showing the successful integration of Pybind into SU2 and its implementation in using different python functions seamlessly inside C++ codebase.**
+**This Test case serves as a simple example showing the successful integration of Pybind into SU2 and its implementation in using different Python functions seamlessly inside the C++ codebase.**